 Shadow Puppet Theater

 Take shadow-making fun to a whole new level with puppet theater.
 With a cardboard box, foam figures and a flashlight an entire fairy tale adventure comes to life.
-Mama Valerie, blogger at Inner Child Fun, explains the easy steps in creating this awesome activity
+Valerie, of Inner Child Fun, explains the easy steps in creating this awesome activity.

 Morse Code Messages